the umbilical cord connects a developing fetus to the placenta. The

 to a growing baby, and removes waste products from the baby's blood.
 The cord contains

 blood vessels that help carry oxygen and nutrient-rich blood to the baby, and take

 through the placenta and umbilical cord has a high concentration of stem cells.

 Stem cells develop to become mature blood cells including:

 white blood cells

-treatment for many diseases, including cancer, blood disorders, and genetic
+an important treatment for many diseases, including cancer, blood disorders, and genetic and metabolic

 How Is Cord Blood Collected?